ibm-cloud-docs/containers/cs_storage_block_vpc.md

        </tr>
        <tr>
           <td><code>stringData.zone</code></td>
           <td>Enter the VPC zone where you want to create the {{site.data.keyword.blockstorageshort}} instance.
 Make sure that you use a zone that your worker nodes are connected to.
-To list VPC zones that your worker nodes use, run `ibmcloud ks cluster-get --cluster <cluster_name_or_ID>` and look at the <strong>Worker Zones</strong> field in your CLI output.
+To list VPC zones that your worker nodes use, run `ibmcloud ks cluster get --cluster <cluster_name_or_ID>` and look at the <strong>Worker Zones</strong> field in your CLI output.
 If you do not specify a zone, one of the worker node zones is automatically selected for your {{site.data.keyword.blockstorageshort}} instance.</td>
        </tr>
        <tr>
           <td><code>stringData.tags</code></td>